pdfcpu/pdfcpu/encrypt/encryptPDF.md

 This command encrypts `inFile` using the standard security handler as defined in [PDF 32000-1:2008](https://www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf).
 If provided the encrypted PDF will be written to `outFile` and `inFile` remains untouched.
 Have a look at some [examples](#examples).

+**Owner Password** <br>
+Opens the document without restricions/permissions, grants full access. <br>
+Also known as permission or master password.

+**User Password** <br>
+Opens the document based on configured restrictions/persmissions. <br>
+Also known as Open Doc password.

+> [!IMPORTANT]
+>
+> Both passwords are needed to compute the encryption key.
+>
+> While the PDF specification allows an empty owner password, it is generally not recommended because it weakens security. <br>
+> Hence pdfcpu's opinionated approach makes the owner password mandatory for encryption.
+>
+> Setting a user password remains an option, yet it is highly recommended because it adds an extra layer of protection.<br>
+> Without a user password, the PDF is encrypted but openable by anyone, and many tools can remove restrictions using just the owner password.
+> Moreover you may not want users who are authorized to open a document also mess with its security restrictions.

 ## Usage

 ```